madooei/leetcode-practice/README.md

 - **Topic-based organization:** Group related problems together
 - **Numbered problems:** Easy to track progress and find specific problems
 - **Complete documentation:** README, tests, notes, and starter code all in one place

+### Important: Class Naming Strategy

+Since all problem directories are in the Java source path, **class names must be unique** across your entire project.
+This is why we use descriptive names like `PreorderTraversalSolution` instead of a generic name like `Solution`.

+**Naming Convention:**

+- `PreorderTraversalSolution.java` for Binary Tree Preorder Traversal
+- `TwoSumSolution.java` for Two Sum problem
+- `ValidParenthesesSolution.java` for Valid Parentheses

+This prevents Java classpath conflicts and makes your code more organized!

 ## 🐛 Debugging Guide